Respiratory Protection Programs

 Respirator Fit Tests in Montgomery County, PA

-Workers in a variety of industries have the potential to be exposed to airborne contaminants during the course of their normal workdays; automotive collision repair, small manufacturing, and stone or concrete fabrication are just a few examples.
-Without proper respiratory protection that fits correctly, these workers could potentially suffer injuries or diseases from breathing in materials like corrosive chemical fumes, paint fumes, and harmful particulate matter.
+Workers in a variety of industries have the potential to be exposed to airborne contaminants during their normal workdays; dentistry, automotive collision repair, manufacturing, and stone or concrete fabrication are just a few examples.
+Without proper respiratory protection that fits correctly, these workers could potentially suffer injury or illness from inhaling materials like corrosive chemical fumes, paint fumes, and harmful particulate matter.

 OSHA requires employers to develop and implement a written respiratory protection program for situations in which permissible exposure limits (PELs) of airborne contaminants are exceeded, or when the employer requires the use of respirators by employees.
 Chemical fumes and particulate matter like wood dust or stone dust can be present in many workplaces, and they all present a significant hazard to anyone who spends time in their presence without respiratory protection.
 Fortunately, OSHA outlines a number of steps you can take to mitigate the danger presented by these substances.
 In addition to requiring the use of respirators, it’s a good strategy to implement engineering measures to control the hazard at its source.
 This may include the installation and maintenance of hood systems or dust collection equipment at your Bucks County business location.